RoyZhenLongLim/Astrocamp/README.md

 ## Content

 - Python
-  - Introduction to coding with Juypternote Books
+  - Introduction to coding with Juypter Notebooks
   - Basic Data Wrangling with Pandas
   - Data Visualisation with Matploblib
 - LaTeX